udamir/api-smart-diff/README.md

 ```

 ### **Custom rules**
-Custom rules can be defined as object:
+Custom match and classification rules can be defined as object:
 ```ts
 type Rules = {
   // root property (or array item) rule